CARTAvis/manual_source/source/analysis_tools.rst

 Stokes analysis widget
 ----------------------
 Stokes analysis widget allows users to view basic polarization quantities of a multi-channel (number of channel > 1) cube with multi-Stokes (IQU, QU, or IQUV) efficiently.
-If different Stokes images are stored as individual files (i.e., image_I.fits, image_Q.fits, image_U.fits, and image_V.fits), users can use the file browser dialogue to create a Stokes hypercube by selecting multiple Stokes images and clicking the "Load as hypercube" button.
+If different Stokes images are stored as individual files (i.e., image_I.fits, image_Q.fits, image_U.fits, and image_V.fits), users can use the file browser dialog to create a Stokes hypercube by selecting multiple Stokes images and clicking the "Load as hypercube" button.
 Effectively, users will see that there is only one image loaded with multiple Stokes in CARTA.

 The widget includes the following plots: